-All teachers should have an up-to-date data plan for every class they teach - (Your class seating plan).
+All teachers should have an up-to-date data plan for every class they teach - (Your class seating plan)

-Data can be coded, but should reference SEND, Disadvantaged and MABLE.
+Data can be coded, but should reference DSEN, Disadvantaged, MABLE and current level/grade.

-When planning lessons, colleagues should be aware of SEN/EAL status, Reading Age, Disadvantaged, MABLE and current level/grade.
+When planning lessons colleagues should be aware of SEN/EAL status, Reading Age, Disadvantaged, MABLE and current level/grade.